charmed-kubernetes/kubernetes-docs/pages/k8s/scaling.md

 juju remove-unit kubernetes-worker/3
 ```

-Note that due to the numbering system used by **Juju**, if you subsequently add additional units of this application, the numbers of any previously deleted units _will_not_ be re-used.
+Note that due to the numbering system used by **Juju**, if you subsequently add additional units of this application, the numbers of any previously deleted units _will not_ be re-used.

 ## etcd

-The **Canonical Distribution of Kubernetes<sup>&reg;</sup>** installs a three machine cluster for etcd, which provides tolerence for a single failure.
+The **Charmed Distribution of Kubernetes<sup>&reg;</sup>** installs a three machine cluster for etcd, which provides tolerence for a single failure.
 Should you wish to extend the fault tolerance, you can add additional units of etcd.

 ```bash
 juju add-unit etcd -n 2